 In cases where the departmental recommendation for promotion is negative and instead a merit is recommended, all subsequent reviewing bodies must address the merit as well as the promotion.
-In cases of lateral promotion, there must also be a vote on a merit.

 After the departmental vote on promotion is communicated to the candidate, the candidate may decide not to have the promotion file forwarded for further review.
 In this case, a memo requesting deferral of consideration for promotion should be forwarded to the candidate's Department Chair and a merit file may be pursued.
 (See Section II.B.7-Deferral.)
 However, it should be noted that all solicited letters will be used in the subsequent promotion file.